instana/instana-grafana-datasource/CONTRIBUTING.md

 ## Instana Data Source For Grafana

-This plugin is a so-called datasource plugin for Grafana and connects to the Instana API.
+This plugin is a datasource plugin for Grafana and connects to the Instana API.
 End-users can create visualizations in Grafana for metrics on snapshots.

 This plugin includes: